Maine Home Connection

 Maine Real Estate

-To the south and east is the Atlantic Ocean, and to the northeast is New Brunswick, a province of Canada.
-The Canadian province of Quebec is to the northwest.
+From a geographical point-of-view, Maine is one of the most diverse states in the continental United States.
+It is also very, very large.
+To the south and east is the Atlantic Ocean, and to the northeast is the Canadian province of New Brunswick and Quebec is to the northwest.
 Maine is both the largest and the northernmost state in the New England region, bordered on the west by New Hampshire.
-Maine is the only state that borders exactly one other state.
+It is also the only state that borders exactly one other state.

 Although Alaska is the northernmost state in the United States, Maine is the northernmost state in the contiguous 48 states.
 Its easternmost city is Eastport, and its easternmost town is Lubec.
 Its largest lake is Moosehead Lake, and its highest mountain is Mt.
 Katahdin, which is the northern terminus of the Appalachian Trail.
 A new International Appalachian Trial starts at Mt.
 Katahdin and runs to Belle Isle, Newfoundland and Labrador.